Conferences

 BSHS Annual Conference

 The Annual Conference was revived in 2003 to provide an opportunity for scholars throughout the history of science, technology and medicine to meet and exchange ideas.
-Our inaugural meeting, in York, proved a resounding success, setting a pattern for the meetings in LiverpoolLeedsCanterburyManchesterLeicesterAberdeenExeterSt Andrews, and Swansea which have followed to date.

 Beside a mixture of loosely-themed and highly specialised panels, and plenary sessions from distinguished speakers — including the biennial Presidential Address — meetings have included visits to local museums and other attractions; themed discussion sessions on teaching and learning; and a variety of social events ranging from the meticulously-planned to the bewilderingly impromptu.
-The Annual Conference fills an important role in terms of its scale: small enough to be easily surveyed, yet large enough to represent all fields, periods and levels of seniority within the profession.

 BSHS Postgraduate Conferences

-The BSHS Postgraduate Conference is an annual event, with recent meetings held in Manchester, Florence, Cambridge, London, Leeds, Canterbury, Durham, Brighton, Warwick, and Oxford.
-Postgraduates in all areas of the history of science, technology and medicine throughout the world are welcome to attend and give papers.
+Postgraduate members of the BSHS in all areas of the history of science, technology and medicine throughout the world are welcome to attend and give papers.
 Each conference is organised entirely by postgraduates from the host institution, and provides an ideal opportunity to meet fellow researchers and gain valuable early conference experience.

 Would you like to bring BSHS PG to your institution?